harkalygergo/wp-turbo/README.md

 ## Advantages

+- enable CSV mime type for uploading on dashboard
 - add phone number, Facebook and Instagram URL
 - add month-based image as background on login page
 - change default e-mail sender name and address to `blogname` name and `admin_email`